-1.1.4 Summarization
+1.1.5 Summarization

-One of the most interesting forms of summarization is the PageRank idea, which made Google successful and which we shall cover in Chapter 5Link Analysischapter.5.
+One of the most interesting forms of summarization is the PageRank idea, which made Google successful and which we shall cover in Chapter 5.
 In this form of Web mining, the entire complex structure of the Web is summarized by a single number for each page.
 This number, the "PageRank" of the page, is (oversimplifying somewhat) the probability that a random walker on the graph would be at that page at any given time.
-The remarkable property this ranking has is that it reflects very well the "importance" of the page - the degree to which typical searchers would like that page returned as an answer to their search query.
+Remarkably, this ranking reflects very well the "importance" of the page - the degree to which typical searchers would like that page returned as an answer to their search query.

-Another important form of summary - clustering - will be covered in Chapter 7Clusteringchapter.7.
+Another important form of summary - clustering - will be covered in Chapter 7.
 Here, data is viewed as points in a multidimensional space.
 Points that are "close" in this space are assigned to the same cluster.
 The clusters themselves are summarized, perhaps by giving the centroid of the cluster and the average distance from the centroid of points in the cluster.
-These cluster summaries become the summary of the entire data set.
+These cluster summaries then become the summary of the entire data set.

-Example 1.2: A famous instance of clustering to solve a problem took place long ago in London, and it was done entirely without computers.2 The physician John Snow, dealing with a Cholera outbreak plotted the cases on a map of the city.
+Example 1.3: A famous instance of clustering to solve a problem took place long ago in London, and it was done entirely without computers.2 The physician John Snow, dealing with a Cholera outbreak plotted the cases on a map of the city.
 A small illustration suggesting the process is shown in Fig. 1.1.